 High Voltage Programming

 NSDSP only supports LVP programming.
-However on some PIC devices, LVP has to be disabled to make use of MCLR pin.
+However, some of the PIC devices only support HVP Programming.
+Also, sometimes LVP has to be disabled to make use of MCLR pin.
 In such situations, NSDSP may use an external circuit to enable HVP programming.

 The circuit must supply Vpp voltage to the target's PIC MCLR when NSDSP drives its MCLR pin low.
 An example of such circuit is shown below.